Happy World Nutella Day! Here's 7 Places In Malta To Stuff Your Mouth With Everyone's Favourite Hazelnut Spread

 Crêpes and Nutella are a match made in heaven which is why we’re in love with this tasty treat from Shakes n Bakes.

-3. Baked Cafe and Bakery, Msida
+3. Baked Bakery

-You knew the people over at Baked are going to go all out for Nuttela Day but they really outdid themselves this time with a Nutella brownie sandwich…
+You knew the people over at Baked are going to go all out for Nutella Day but they really outdid themselves this time with a Nutella brownie sandwich…

 View this post on Instagram